Skip to content

 Treatment Protocol

-For optimal results, an initial series of three Tixel treatments is recommended, with each session spaced 2 to 3 weeks apart.
+For optimal results, an initial series of three Tixel treatments is recommended, with each session spaced about 2 weeks apart.
 For individuals diagnosed with Meibomian Gland Dysfunction (MGD), lid scrubbing and meibomian gland expression may be incorporated into the treatment plan.
 A significant advantage of Tixel treatment is that patients can immediately resume their normal activities upon leaving the clinic, as long as they stay out of the sun for a few days.

 Preliminary Results from a Clinical Trial